shyungtae/myrepo/README.md

 ![](/images/corplot.png)

 The pairs plot showed that the usage of a linear model was appropriate, and we decided to implement cross-validation.
-We used a sampling size of 80% for the training set and the other 20% for testing.
-After building a model, we investigated insignificant predictor variables.
-If any of the given p-values for each predictor variable had a value greater than 0.05, then we removed the variable.In our case, longitude and transaction had p-values greater than 0.05.
+We used a sampling size of 80% for the training set and remaining 20% for testing.
+After building a model, we investigated for insignificant predictor variables.We removed the predictor variable if any of the p-values for each predictor variable had a value greater than 0.05.
+In our case, both the longitude and transaction had p-values greater than 0.05.

 ### Summary Table
 ![](/images/summary_table1.png)

-Succeeding the removal of the non-significant predictor variables we performed the residual analysis for potential outliers on the trained linear model, and concluded that there are no outliers.
+Succeeding the removal of the non-significant predictor variables we performed the residual analysis for potential outliers in the trained linear model.
+We found that there were no evident outliers.
 More residual analysis can be found in Appendix A.

 ### Cook's Distance
 ![](/images/cook's_distance.png)